SalmaMohammedHamedMustafa/PC-controller-C-/README.md

 To compile and run this application, you need:

 - A C++ compiler that supports C++11 or later.
-- A Unix-like operating system (Linux, macOS) or Windows with suitable adjustments.
+- A Linux operating system.
-- Basic understanding of TCP/IP networking and socket programming.

 ## Installation and Setup